WORLDWIDE CULTURAL AND CULINARY VACATIONS

 Day 7

-Free Time to Explore This final day in Marrakech (and in Morocco if you don't have other plans to explore the country afterward!) is yours to enjoy as you see fit until dinner.
-Shop, relax, listen, wander, sketch, photograph, savor a leisurely lunch, or consider an indulgent spa treatment….
+Free Time to Explore This final day in Fes (and in Morocco if you don't have other plans to explore the country afterward!) is yours to enjoy as you explore the medina on your own, shop for souvenirs, photograph, or find a spot for a leisurely lunch.

 Day 8